 Broilers are susceptible to developing a variety of infectious and non-infectious musculoskeletal disorders.
 These disorders may lead to lameness and to gait abnormalities.
 Broilers that are lame or have gait abnormalities may have difficulty reaching the food and water, may be trampled by other broilers, and may experience pain.
 Musculoskeletal problems have many causes, including genetics, nutrition, sanitation, lighting, litter quality, and other environmental and management factors.
-Broilers in commercial flocks should be assessed for gait abnormalities.
 There are several gait scoring systems available.